chriskrycho/v4.chriskrycho.com/2014/what-he-did-not-assume.txt

 Date: 2014-03-05 15:30
 Category: theology
 Tags: M. Div., SEBTS
-Description: Nearly every major heresy the church confronts (and no few of its littler skirmishes) revolve around issues of the nature of the Incarnate Son of God.
+Summary: Nearly every major heresy the church confronts (and no few of its littler skirmishes) revolve around issues of the nature of the Incarnate Son of God.

 There have been many broken and flawed Christologies over the years, and in truth many of them continue to crop up in mainstream evangelicalism.
 Nearly